 The 'Act' states - You are required to have a notice prominently displayed stating who has custody or control of the actual premises licence or club certificate.
 The premises licence or club certificate (or certified copy of it) must be on the property and it must be produced on request.
 Do not confuse this with the above-mentioned summary, which will be one or two pages.
 The complete premises licence or club certificate licence can run to five or six pages depending on your conditions.

-To help you comply with the law and display this notice a template has been produced for premisesand for clubs but you can use your own of course.
+To help you comply with the law and display this notice a template has been produced for premises Duty to keep and produce licence and for clubs Duty to keep and produce certificate but you can use your own of course.

 Authorising alcohol sales